umar5252-g/JS-mini-projects/README.md

 🧩 JS Mini Projects

-    THis is a collection of beginner-friendly JavaScript projects I built while learning html css and JS .
+    THis is a collection of beginner-friendly JavaScript projects I built while learning html css and JS .g

 Each folder contains a small project made with HTML, CSS, and JavaScript.